Donders-Institute/bidscoin/docs/preparation.rst

 ::

-    usage: dicomsort.py [-h] [-i SUBPREFIX] [-j SESPREFIX] [-f FOLDERSCHEME] [-n NAMESCHEME] [-p PATTERN] [-d] dicomsource
+    usage: dicomsort.py [-h] [-i SUBPREFIX] [-j SESPREFIX] [-f FOLDERSCHEME] [-n NAMESCHEME] [-p PATTERN] [-d]
+                        dicomsource

     Sorts and / or renames DICOM files into local subfolders, e.g. with 3-digit SeriesNumber-SeriesDescription folder names (i.e. following the same listing as on the scanner console)

     positional arguments:
       dicomsource           The name of the root folder containing the dicomsource/[sub/][ses/]dicomfiles and / or the (single session/study) DICOMDIR file

     optional arguments:
       -h, --help            show this help message and exit -i SUBPREFIX, --subprefix SUBPREFIX
-                            Provide a prefix string for recursive searching in dicomsource/subject subfolders (e.g.
-                            "sub-") (default: None)
+                            Provide a prefix string for recursive searching in dicomsource/subject subfolders (e.g. "sub-") (default: None)
       -j SESPREFIX, --sesprefix SESPREFIX
                             Provide a prefix string for recursive searching in dicomsource/subject/session subfolders (e.g. "ses-") (default: None)
       -f FOLDERSCHEME, --folderscheme FOLDERSCHEME
                             Naming scheme for the sorted DICOM Series subfolders.
 Follows the Python string formatting syntax with DICOM field names in curly bracers with an optional number of digits for numeric fields.
-Sorting in subfolders is skipped when an empty folderscheme is given (but note that renaming the filenames can still be performed) (default:
+Sorting in subfolders is skipped when an empty folderscheme is given (but note that renaming the filenames can still be performed) (default: {SeriesNumber:03d}_{SeriesDescription})
-                            {SeriesNumber:03d}_{SeriesDescription})
       -n NAMESCHEME, --namescheme NAMESCHEME
                             Optional naming scheme that can be provided to rename the DICOM files.
 Follows the Python string formatting syntax with DICOM field names in curly bracers with an optional number of digits for numeric fields.
-Use "{PatientName}_{SeriesNumber:03d}_{SeriesDescription}_{Acquisit
+Use "{PatientName}_{SeriesNumbe r:03d}_{SeriesDescription}_{AcquisitionNumber:05d}_{InstanceNumber:05d}.IMA" for
-                            ionNumber:05d}_{InstanceNumber:05d}.IMA" for the default names at DCCN (default: None) -p PATTERN, --pattern PATTERN
+                            the default names at DCCN (default: None) -p PATTERN, --pattern PATTERN
                             The regular expression pattern used in re.match(pattern, dicomfile) to select the dicom files (default: .*\.(IMA|dcm)$)
       -d, --dryrun          Add this flag to just print the dicomsort commands without actually doing anything (default: False)

     examples:
       dicomsort sub-011/ses-mri01